stone315/ZipSim/README.md

 ![alt text](https://github.com/stone315/ZipSim/blob/main/pic/reflex.png)

 ## More Idea
 Native agent and Reflex agent are very simple agent.
 Both rely on many assumptions that are impossible in the real world.
-There are a lot of space can improve.
+This project is very fun and there are a lot of space can improve.
 In here, I try to list some of the idea and possible solutions.

 1. Better Path Planning